Rules

 1. The league matches shall be played in accordance with the rules of golf as established by the United States Golf Association (USGA).
 Exceptions to the USGA rules shall consist of those established and posted by the golf course, and of those established by the league in the interest of promoting fast play and enjoyment by all participants.

-2. The time limit for looking for lost balls is three minutes.
+3. The time limit for looking for lost balls is three minutes.
 Have a member of the foursome time it.
-All members of the foursome should assist in the search
+All members of the foursome should assist in the search.
+Discretion should be used if a player is losing multiple balls on a hole and if trailing groups are waiting.

-6. All Par 3s Ball hit OB or in hazard, take your next shot from green tee box with one penalty stroke (DO NOT tee up the ball)
+6. All Par 3s Ball hit OB or in hazard, take your next shot from red tee box with one penalty stroke (DO NOT tee up the ball)

 1. Regular Handicaps

-3. Players with 2 rounds or less: Handicaps will be calculated from the following:
+2. Players with 2 league rounds or less: Handicaps will be calculated from the following:

-1. USGA handicap index + adjustment for Victory Links – if available.
+1. USGA handicap index + adjustment for Columbia Golf Club – if available.

-2. Handicap from last years’ league at another course + adjustment for Victory Links – if available.
+2. Handicap from last years’ league at another course + adjustment for Columbia Golf Club – if available.

 3. Otherwise, scoring for that night will be computed per 7d.